allegro/turnilo/README.md

 Then you are ready to

 ```
-./bin/pivot --config config.yaml
+./bin/swiv --config config.yaml
 ```

-We use [WebStorm 2016.1](https://www.jetbrains.com/webstorm/) to develop Pivot and the checked in `.idea` directory contains all of the auto formatting and code styles.
+We use [WebStorm 2016.1](https://www.jetbrains.com/webstorm/) to develop Swiv and the checked in `.idea` directory contains all of the auto formatting and code styles.
 You are free to use any editor as all the build scripts are editor agnostic.

 Running `gulp watch` will build the project and start all the automated watchers.